-- LEAD recognizes that leadership occurs from multiple seats within and across districts and organizations.
+- LEAD recognizes that leadership occurs from multiple seats within and across organizations and sectors.
 Our commitment to equity and democracy necessitates a focus on collectivist decision-making to ensure the full participation of all constituents, and particularly those furthest from opportunity.
 At the same time, we recognize the need for equity-focused system leaders across a variety of institutions.
-In addition to preparing students for careers in formal k-12 settings, we position our graduates to advance equity throughout the public sector, in mission-aligned nonprofits, through policy or advocacy efforts, and through a variety of global initiatives.
+In addition to preparing students for careers in formal PreK-20 settings, we position our graduates to advance equity throughout the public sector, in mission-aligned nonprofits, through policy or advocacy efforts, and through a variety of global initiatives.

 How do I apply?

 Applications for the next cohort of LEAD, which begins instruction in summer of 2023, will be accepted throughout the fall of 2022.
-Information sessions will be scheduled beginning in summer 2022.
-To stay updated, please join our Leadership Programs newsletter.
-For individual questions, you are invited to contact us at email@example.com.
+Interested applicants are encouraged to attend an information session.
+To stay updated, please subscribe to the Leadership Programs newsletter.
+For individual questions, you are invited to contact us at firstname.lastname@example.org.